MADE is a paid partnership with Little Lake County.

 Spending 50-55 hours a week with other people’s kids.
-I feel like sometime my own kids tend to get the short end of the stick.
+I feel like sometimes my own kids tend to get the short end of the stick.
 My oldest has Asperger syndrome so we have his therapies in the evenings and a lot of the time parents are late picking up.
 While I like to be flexible and be as available as possible I think a lot of times parents will take advantage.
 Another disadvantage would also be our furniture is always trashed and we have to clean the carpets once a month but it’s par for the course.
-As far as pros and cons go, pros outweigh the cons.
+As far as pros and cons go, the pros outweigh the cons.

 How long have you been in the business?

 I have been in the home for about 10 years but I’ve been doing nannying and in the childcare field for over 15 years.
-My mother had an in home daycare while I was growing up.
+My mother had an in-home daycare while I was growing up.
 I was born and raised in Capetown, South Africa so it’s a little different there as far as childcare.
 They call them day mothers which is really sweet.

 How difficult was it to get your business up and running while still caring for your children and other responsibilities?

 It wasn’t too bad.
 It started with friends and watching their kids then I put flyers around.
 We moved into our current home with doing daycare in mind.
 When we moved in we knew the layout was great so not a lot of rearrangement had to be done.
 Everything that we’ve brought into the house was with the daycare in mind.
-Like when we bought my son his train table we though he would play for it for another year or two more but the daycare kids would play with it for many years to come.
+Like when we bought my son his train table we thought he would play for it for another year or two more but the daycare kids would play with it for many years to come.
 As far as building up the supplies and equipment to have a daycare it wasn’t too difficult because I already had the stuff being a mom.
-The daycare parents I have are extremely generous by bringing all the stuff that we use on a regular basis like paper towels.
+The daycare parents I have been extremely generous by bringing all the stuff that we use on a regular basis like paper towels.

 Disclosure: Almost Home Daycare is our featured Business of the Month.
 This series of features is part of a paid partnership with Little Lake County.
 If you are interested in featuring your own locally-owned business in our series please contact us.